 - Stay in Estonia 3 - 12 months - apply for long-stay visa (type D).

 Long-stay visas (type D) can be applied from the nearest foreign representation of Estonia.

 - Stay in Estonia > 12 months – apply for temporary residence permit (see next tab)

 For a short stay (<12 months) in Estonia you need either a short-stay visa (Schengen visa) (type-C) or long-stay visa (type-D).
 For a longer stay (>12 months) you must apply for a residence permit for employment, research or study (see next tab).
 You can apply for a visa at a diplomatic representation of the Republic of Estonia.

 - Work in Estonia < 90 days - apply for short-stay visa (Schengen visa)

 - Work in Estonia 3 - 12 months - apply for long-stay visa.

 Long-stay visas (type D) still need to be applied for from the nearest Estonian foreign representation.
-Both short term and long term visa application are processed in 30 days.
+Both short-stay and long-stay visa applications are processed in 30 days.
 If you come to Estonia through another country do not forget to check whether a transit visa is required.

 Short term employment can be registered for 270 days, but for a longer time, up to 365 days, if one does research work or is a teacher or lecturer at HEI.Your employer must register you at the Citizenship and Migration Bureau (CMB).
 Short term employment must be registered by the employer before you start working and before you apply for a long-stay visa.
 You must append the document confirming your registration for short term employment to your long-stay visa application.
 The registration process at the CMB takes up to 10 days.
-The best way is to register short term employment by mail before arriving in Estonia.
+The best way is to register short term employment by mail before arriving in Estonia (taotlus [at] politsei.ee)